Discover E-learning with us

-When we talk about e-Learning now, we’re talking about “virtual classroom” that you can attend anywhere on Earth, only requirement for that is to have an internet connection.
+When we talk about e-Learning now, we’re talking about “virtual classroom” that you can attend anywhere on Earth, the only requirement for that is to have an internet connection.

 Virtual classrooms are part of MOOC (Massive Open Online Course), MOOC is one of the most popular learning tool currently in use.

-Today, I’ll be focusing on Coursera, and edX because they’re providing most courses online, and they have most market share of all MOOC providers.
+Today, I’ll be focusing on Coursera, and edX because they’re providing most courses online, and they have the most market share of all MOOC providers.

 Coursera, edX combined together are providing more than 1000 courses, online.

 We have two types of courses, courses that are determined by a deadline, and you have self- paced courses.
-The main difference is that on demand courses you can pause, and continue whenever you want.
+The main difference is that on-demand courses you can pause, and continue whenever you want.

 So, MOOC is really getting powerful out there.
-Over 400 universities are involved, over 2500 different courses, and mass of 18 million online students, worldwide.
-MOOC is so strong, that some course providers are offering ETSC credits for students that finish course.
+Over 400 universities are involved, over 2500 different courses, and a mass of 18 million online students, worldwide.
+MOOC is so strong, that some course providers are offering ETSC credits for students that finish the course.

-Check some of MOOC providers below;
+Check some of the MOOC providers below;

 When talking about e-Learning, there aren’t any real drawbacks, you can say that there isn’t real human face to face interaction, but you can interact with your colleges all the time, through google hangout, webinars, class forums and much more.

-Some of benefits, using e-Learning are;
+Some of the benefits, using e-Learning are;

-- You can use knowledge from e-Learning, and use it to gain better understanding of your school and college classes.
+- You can use knowledge from e-Learning, and use it to gain a better understanding of your school and college classes.

 So next time, when you’re sitting at home, bored.
 Scrolling 9GAG, or checking news feed on your social media sites.
-Just remember that free knowledge is just few clicks away.
+Just remember that free knowledge is just a few clicks away.